BAL vs KHP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

-Balochistan will take on Khyber Pakhtunkhwa in the 15th game of the National T20 Cup on September 30th at Rawalpindi Cricket Stadium, Pakistan.
+Balochistan will take on Khyber Pakhtunkhwa in the 22nd game of the National T20 Cup on 7th October at Gaddafi Stadium.

-Balochistan stands fifth in the National T20 Cup points table, having won two of their five games.
-They will be aiming to grab another win in this battle and climb up to the top spot.
+Balochistan are currently in fifth spot in the National T20 Cup points table after winning two of their six matches.
+They'll be aiming to win this encounter and climb up the table.

-Khyber Pakhtunkhwa are placed third in the rankings with three victories in four games.
-They will be looking to maintain their winning streak in this battle.
+Khyber Pakhtunkhwa, on the other hand, are ranked second with four wins out of their six games under their belt.
+They are in great form and will be looking to keep their winning momentum going forward in this match.

 BAL vs KHP Probable Playing 11 Today